Is hugelkultur in Scandinavia a good idea?

 These fruits are excellent for the home gardener as they are relatively trouble-free and produce quite a large amount of highly nutritious fruit and why they are probably the most common berry to have in Norwegian gardens.
 Currants are divided into black, red and white types with many varieties to choose from.
 In general, blackcurrants tend to be cooked as they are quite tart raw, but red currants and white currants are more likely to be used fresh.

-Pruning currant shrubs in very early spring by removing the oldest wood is helpful for the plant as well in both maintaining its form and lead to a bigger, healthier harvest.
+Prune currant shrubs in very early spring by removing the oldest wood to maintain their form and ensure a healthier harvest.

 Something quite new: Goumi berry